bsaund/rviz_voxelgrid_visuals/README.md

 # Getting started

 Prereqs:
-- ROS, with RViz
+- ROS, with RViz.
+Tested on noetic
-- python 2 (not tested but might work with python 3)
+- python 3 (maybe 2 still works?)

 Installation:
 1. Clone this repo into your catkin workspace